 Dedicated learning platforms took gamified learning to new heights, beyond the more traditional approach of just using badges, leaderboards and trophies.
 Entire virtual worlds that represent an exact replica of restaurants, factories, or warehouses help employees to get a sense of their surroundings and become used to a specific layout.
 Additionally, these new techniques focus heavily on building experiences through storytelling and complex branching scenarios.

 The use of gamification to engage communities and encourage spontaneous interactions between users was and still is the prime focus of forums.
-Popular forums sites such as Reddit, Gamespot, and others reward their users for their contributions with trophies, keep them aware of their ranking with clear progress bars, and personalize their experiences with personalized activity streams and cool avatars, or in some cases 3D models based on their photos.
+Popular forums sites such as Reddit, Gamespot, and others reward their users for their contributions with trophies, keep them aware of their ranking with clear progress bars, and personalize their experiences with personalized activity streams and cool avatars, or in some cases 3D models from photos.

 Businesses took notice of the success of such techniques, and gamification started to make its way to the workplace as a way to engage communities and get employees to work and collaborate effectively.
 Classic gamification systems designed for such purposes are designed to integrate with an intranet, digital workplace, or productivity apps used daily.
 Different actions have different point values, and they are grouped in domains such as social relations, knowledge sharing, teamwork, and feedback.
 For example, posting useful information frequently, answering questions, or simply liking and commenting on posts can all result in points awards.
 These points are visible on leaderboards, with employees ranked based on their actions.

 The increasing willingness of tech companies to invest heavily in immersive technologies like Augmented, Virtual, and Mixed Reality made them an essential part of everyday life.
-Popular gaming consoles such as Playstation and mobile devices come equipped with VR headsets designed to improve the user experience when playing games, watching movies, etc. Furthermore, retail giants such as Walmart and Amazon are bet on such technologies to revolutionize the shopping experience, by showcasing their products in virtual showrooms and allowing customers to try products from the comfort of their homes.
+Popular gaming consoles such as Playstation and mobile devices come equipped with VR headsets designed to improve the user experience when playing games like Fortnite Spiderman, watching movies, etc. Furthermore, retail giants such as Walmart and Amazon are bet on such technologies to revolutionize the shopping experience, by showcasing their products in virtual showrooms and allowing customers to try products from the comfort of their homes.